 We tried to solve this problem by replacing magic mushrooms with 1cP-LSD drops.
 I tried that in December 2019 with a dosage of 32 micrograms and twice in January 2020 with 48 micrograms.
 For me, it works similarly to magic truffles.
 But the effects don’t last nearly as long.
 So now I am back on truffles, even though I continue to experience them as unpleasant.
 My last dose was 7.5 grams, and I’m planning to lower the dose next time.

 Conclusion so far

 Mini-doses of Psilocybin and LSD both work for me.
 They make the attacks less frequent and more tolerable.
 However, they certainly haven’t stopped my attacks yet, even though many cluster headache patients report the contrary.
 Perhaps because my cluster headaches are chronic?

 I find it very upsetting that I cannot discuss the use and dosage of Magic Truffles, Magic Mushrooms and LSD with a doctor.
 Therefore, I consult with Hein from Microdosing.nl and Rogier Koning from Nobism.
 I will have to continue searching for what works for me through self-help groups and social media.

 So far, no legal medical research has been conducted into the efficacy of these substances.
 Psilocybin is currently being tested as a treatment for depression, but these clinical trials only take place on a small scale.
 Thorough investigation of psychedelics against cluster headache will most likely not happen for a while, because there is no financial support for this.
 In other words: the medical industry will not be able to make profits from it.

 And so I keep searching and hoping for a better and final solution.
 To be continued…

 Marjo ‘t Jong-Montijn, chronic cluster headache patient

 Do you want to read more about this topic?
-You can read about the medical applications of microdosing on our information page.
+You can read this Microdosing Cluster Headache report by one of our members.

 For more information about the Nobism App, send an email to email@example.com.